 - Listen carefully to learn information relevant to future interactions with the organization.

-- Don’t interrupt recruiters who are talking to others: Read their literature while you wait, or come back when they’re less busy.
+- If the recruiter is busy talking to another student, read their literature while you wait or come back when they’re less busy.

-- Don’t grab a business card and walk away: Take the time to network, even if the job opening isn’t quite what you’re looking for.
+- Take the time to connect, even if the job opening isn’t quite what you’re looking for.